MEPN Program Overview

 Earn your MSN degree in as little as 22 months

-Developed with non-nursing students in mind, our hybrid online Master’s Entry Program in Nursing (MEPN) is an excellent choice for busy adults who would like to change careers.
+Developed for students with a non-nursing bachelor’s degree, our blended-online Master’s Entry Program in Nursing (MEPN) is an excellent choice for career changers looking to enter the field of nursing.

-As a pre-licensure Registered Nursing program, our MEPN accepts applicants who have already completed the required undergraduate General Education in a non-nursing bachelor’s program.
-This means that you can enroll in the program even if you do not have a Bachelor of Science in Nursing (BSN) degree.
-In as little as 22 months, you can pursue RN licensure and your dream career.
+As a pre-licensure Registered Nursing program, our Direct Entry Master of Science in Nursing (MSN) program accepts applicants who have already completed their undergraduate General Education courses for any non-nursing bachelor’s program.
+This means you can enroll in our Master’s program even if you do not have a Bachelor of Science in Nursing (BSN) degree.
+In as little as 22 months, you can switch professions and pursue a rewarding career in nursing.

 Click here to read our MEPN licensure disclosure.

 Up to 50% off Tuition Your First Semester*

 Can you get an MSN without an RN?